| |

 |

-What Are The Steps In Divorce Mediation?
+What Are The Steps In Mediation?

 |

-appointment with an experienced divorce mediator.
+appointment with an experienced Mediator.
 The mediator

 guides the process so that everyone has a chance to be heard